 A builder, who is a family friend, changed the window openings, added a side door and moved the entrance to the room so that you can see out to the garden as soon as you walk into the house.

 ‘We know our limits and have got the whole house to renovate, so we paid for a kitchen fitter and somebody to install the flooring for us,’ adds Laura.
-‘It’s satisfying doing DIY but sometimes you have to know when to call in the professionals.’
+‘It’s satisfying doing DIY and decorating but sometimes you have to know when to call in the professionals.’

 Dream open plan kitchen

 The family moved into the house during lockdown, so used a free Zoom consultation with Magnet to help design their dream kitchen.
 ‘We knew we wanted a modern take on traditional style, so blue and grey Shaker units with white quartz worktops were the winning formula,’ adds Laura.

 They opted for a U-shaped kitchen idea with an island that doubles as a breakfast bar, and chose an AEG double oven, induction hob and built-in fridge, freezer and dishwasher to finish the space.
 ‘I was almost scared to use the kitchen for the first time as I didn’t want to make a mess,' laughs Laura.